Skip to main content

 1 mentions Positive Neutral Negative

-Users find the grinding aspect frustrating, particularly due to some achievements that require excessive repetitive effort.
+Users find the grinding aspect of the game to be excessive, particularly noting that some achievements require an overly repetitive and time-consuming effort.

 • emotional